-- The length of time that Command WorkStation waits to receive all job separations By default, when you load a separated job, Command WorkStation waits five seconds before assuming that the job is complete.
-However, large-volume, separated EPS jobs may require more time to process all color - The default input resolution
+- The length of time that Command WorkStation waits to receive all job separations By default, when you load a separated job, Command WorkStation waits five seconds before assuming that the - job is complete.
+However, large-volume, separated EPS jobs may require more time to process all color separations as one job.
+Conversely, composite jobs require less time. - The default input resolution